rhayman/StimControl/README.md

 ![](Arduino/StimControl.png)

 ### Notes
-Trigger and gate pins do nothing at the moment
+Trigger and gate pins do nothing at the moment.

+Plugin is compliant with open-ephys release v0.6.2